bpt26/bioinformatics_cheat_sheet/README.md

 ### Create and Activate Conda Environment:

 We will call this environment "bioinformatics":
-`conda create -n bioinformatics
+`conda create -n bioinformatics  <br>
 conda activate bioinformatics`

 ### Install and Verify Tools:

 Here are the tools that the code in this repository requires.
 I've added a description and link to each tool's documentation below:

-`conda install -c bioconda samtools bedtools biopython gtfparse
+`conda install -c bioconda samtools bedtools biopython gtfparse    <br>
 pip install gseapy`

 | Package | Description | Link to Documentation |